Andrew Vaughn Player Props: White Sox vs. Twins

 Andrew Vaughn At The Plate

-- Among qualified hitters in baseball, he ranks 91st in batting average, 42nd in on-base percentage, and 111th in slugging.
+- Vaughn will look to extend his four-game hitting streak.
+He's batting .263 in his last games.

-- In eight of 10 games this year (80.0%), Vaughn has reached safely via hit, and that includes multiple hits twice.
+- Vaughn has gotten a hit in nine of 11 games this year (81.8%), with multiple hits twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.